DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 spell those aliases correctly!

-You can save a lot of time and effort by using aliases instead of adding all key seqences directly to your blueprints.
+You can save a lot of time and effort by using aliases instead of adding all key sequences directly to your blueprints.
 For more details, check out the `quickfort-alias-guide`.
 You can also see examples of aliases being used in the query blueprints in the
 :source:`DFHack blueprint library <data/blueprints/library>`.
 You can create